You are here

 Formal hearing boards convene to hear alleged charges brought against a Bloomsburg University student who has been accused of violating the Student Code of Conduct.
 The overall purpose of convening a formal hearing (also known as a University Judicial Board or a University Conduct Board), is to resolve conflicts between two parties.
 These parties usually take on two forms:

 Student to student conflict — An example of this scenario is physical abuse inflicted upon one student by another student.
 In this situation, the victim should have a desire to file a Student Code of Conduct charge against his/her assailant.
-In this case, the victim would meet with the Director or Assistant Director of Student Standards and the administrative, preliminary process would begin.
+In this case, the victim would meet with the Dean of Students and the administrative, preliminary process would begin.

 University and student — An example of this type of conflict is when a student is cited off campus for a violation of Commonwealth law such as underage drinking, assault, etc. This scenario represents a conflict between the student and the University in that the student potentially/allegedly violated the Student Code of Conduct.
 In this case, a designated administrator would represent the University and state the case on its behalf during the formal hearing.